 Where machinery has a maintenance log it should be kept up to date.
-The Regulations do not require farmers to keep a maintenance logbook but it is helpful to do so for reasons other than health and safety.
-The logbook should provide information for future maintenance planning and inform maintenance personnel and others of previous action taken.
+The Regulations do not require farmers to keep a maintenance logbook but they may find it helpful to do so for reasons other than health and safety.
+The logbook should provide information for future planning and inform maintenance personnel and others of previous action taken.